29th February 2014

 The next step was to implement the Christie’s data model, linking to key future business strategy and requirements; the aim of which was to remove gaps in system capability.
 Shapecast provided an end to end process model which was used as the basis for detailed global data design, alongside portfolio analysis and a retirement plan for key applications with a proposed, simpler, cheaper end state.

 We participated in key vendor selection and supported delivery with key cloud implementation partners/software vendors and assured successful delivery including prototyping key systems.
 As well as this, we developed a series of to-be and interim detailed architectural states across delivery domains which showed how the transformation would change over time and facilitated business discussions.

 By supporting the implementation partners and recommended implementation changes along the way, we were able to ensure what was delivered was in line with the proposed architecture, at points prototyping implementation to demonstrate critical ideas and gain buy in from the key stakeholders.

 As a result of our engagement, we played a major part in transforming Christie’s IT from a very poorly perceived organisation with mixed success, in to a highly agile, well-structured function that delivered major change to the business using a mixture of complex internal systems and cloud.
 We helped ensure significant tier 1 delivery providers had a clear view of what they had to deliver and we kept them honest in the interest of Christies.
 As a result we were an important and independent partner to Christie’s that helped ensure successful delivery.

 “It was determined that a major business transformation was required at Christie’s to enable the company to provide the level of client service that was expected of a modern company.

-Shapecast provided us with experience and capabilities across a range of technologies and with their support we were able to establish an organization structure, an architectural roadmap, a system roadmap and a best practices guidebook for delivery ”
+Shapecast provided us with experience and capabilities across a range of technologies and with their support we were able to establish an organisation structure, an architectural roadmap, a system roadmap and a best practices guidebook for delivery.”